banestojanovic/Craftsman/users/user-roles.md

 When they submit the form at the end and receive success message, the site will guide them to their admin profile page.

+_To find out more about their administration page and what they can do from there: _[_User Administration_](/users/user-administration-profile-page.md)